-- Inadequate glycemic control was defined as HbA1c <6.5% or fasting plasma glucose <7 mmol/L or two-hour postprandial glucose <10 mmol/L for second- and third-line pharmacotherapy - Treatment durations were less than 24 hours for evaluation of insulin pump therapy vs. continuous glucose monitoring - Patients pricked their finger less than three times per day for comparisons of continuous glucose monitoring vs. self-monitoring of blood glucose - Patients subcutaneously injected insulin less than three times per day for comparisons of insulin pump therapy vs. multiple daily injections
+- Inadequate glycemic control was defined as HbA1c <6.5% or fasting plasma glucose <7 mmol/L or two-hour postprandial glucose <10 mmol/L for second- and third-line pharmacotherapy - Treatment durations were less than 24 hours for evaluation of insulin pump therapy or continuous glucose monitoring - Patients subcutaneously injected insulin less than three times per day for comparisons of insulin pump therapy versus multiple daily injections - Patients pricked their finger less than three times per day for comparisons of continuous glucose monitoring versus self-monitoring of blood glucose

 We sought published studies and systematic reviews of antidiabetic therapy among adult (≥18 years old) patients with type 2 diabetes.
 We excluded evidence that evaluated therapies for mixed study populations of type 1 and type 2 patients unless outcomes were reported for a type 2 subgroup, or more than half of the subjects were diagnosed with type 2.
 We did not evaluate studies conducted specifically in pregnant women with previously diagnosed type 2 or gestational diabetes, or children/adolescents.
-Interventions of interest included any medications classified as a sulfonylurea, DPP-4, GLP-1, or basal insulin added to metformin monotherapy; any medications classified as a DPP-4, GLP-1, or basal insulin added to metformin and sulfonylurea combination treatment; NPH insulin or the long-acting insulin analogs detemir or glargine; insulin pumps or multiple daily injections via subcutaneous injection; and continuous glucose monitoring or traditional blood glucose monitoring devices.
+Interventions of interest included any medications classified as a sulfonylurea, DPP-4 inhibitor, GLP-1 receptor agonist, or basal insulin added to metformin monotherapy; any medications classified as a DPP-4 inhibitor, GLP-1 receptor agonist, or basal insulin or the long-acting insulin analogs detemir or glargine; insulin pumps or multiple daily injections via subcutaneous injection; and continuous glucose monitoring or traditional blood glucose monitoring devices.
 For the purposes of scoping questions 1 and 2, patients that were inadequately controlled on metformin or metformin+sulfonylurea combination therapy, respectively, were eligible for inclusion.
 Importantly, the CADTH reviews originally specified class-, individual drug-, and drug/dose-level meta-analyses, but found that treatment effect estimates were comparable across the three types of analyses and the greatest precision was seen with the class-level meta-analysis (CADTH 2010; CADTH 2013).
 We therefore adopted a similar approach for our supplemental review and economic model (see Section 6 for economic analyses).

 Finally, we did not assess evidence on rapid or short-acting insulins or insulin analogs, as most type 2 patients typically use long-acting insulins as add-on therapy with one or more oral medications.

-Primary outcomes of interest included glycemic control as measured by glycosylated hemoglobin (HbA1c); rate of severe hypoglycemic events; changes in body weight/BMI, incidence of diabetes-related complications including microvascular (e.g., retinopathy, neuropathy) and macrovascular (e.g., coronary heart disease) complications, myocardial infarction, stroke, renal failure, or amputations; and mortality.
+Primary outcomes of interest included glycemic control as measured by glycosylated hemoglobin (HbA1c); rate of severe hypoglycemic events; changes in body weight/BMI; incidence of diabetesrelated complications including microvascular (e.g., retinopathy, neuropathy) and macrovascular (e.g., coronary heart disease) complications, myocardial infarction, stroke, renal failure, or amputations; and mortality.
 We also collected information on adherence and health-related quality of life where available.
 Further details on the literature search strategy for each scoping question can be found in Appendix A.